Connecting baryon light-front wave functions to quasi-transverse-momentum-dependent correlators in lattice QCD: Introduction

 In this paper, we work directly on the LFWFs as the central nonperturbative objects.
-However, the form of the QCD light-front Hamiltonian for the bound-state eigenvalue problem is not known, preventing a direct determination of the LFWFs.
-Thus, we turn to Lattice QCD, which allows for first-principle nonperturbative calculations of hadronic matrix elements by formulating QCD in Euclidean spacetime on a bounded and discrete grid.
+To access them, we turn to Lattice QCD, which allows for first-principle nonperturbative calculations of hadronic matrix elements by formulating QCD in Euclidean spacetime on a bounded and discrete grid.
 Lattice simulations give access to equal-time correlators, therefore dedicated factorization theorems are required to connect them to the light-front amplitudes we are interested in.
 The factorization produces additional divergences that must cancel in physical observables, and requires the nonperturbative quantities to be renormalizable independently of lattice artefacts.
-Factorization frameworks have been developed for transverse-momentum-dependent (TMD) parton distribution and fragmentation functions~\cite{Vladimirov:2020ofp, Rodini:2022wic} as well as generalized parton distributions (see, e.g., reviews~\cite{Cichy:2018mum, Ji:2020ect, Constantinou:2020pek, Lin:2025hka} and references therein), and meson LFWFs~\cite{Ji:2021znw, Deng:2022gzi, LatticeParton:2023xdl}.
+Factorization frameworks have been developed for transverse-momentum-dependent (TMD) parton distribution and fragmentation functions~\cite{Vladimirov:2020ofp, Rodini:2022wic} as well as generalized parton distributions (see, e.g., reviews~\cite{Cichy:2018mum, Ji:2020ect, Constantinou:2020pek, Lin:2025hka} and references therein), and for baryon distribution amplitudes~\cite{Deng:2023csv} and meson LFWFs~\cite{Ji:2021znw, Deng:2022gzi, LatticeParton:2023xdl}.
 In this work, we extend this program to the LFWFs of baryons, most notably the proton, isolating the relevant partonic degrees of freedom through a TMD operator expansion based on the background field method~\cite{Abbott:1981ke, Vladimirov:2021hdn}.